cosmos/cosmos/WHITEPAPER.md

 which have no global state.
 Instead of syncing a chain of block headers and verifying the proof of work, light clients, who are assumed to know all public keys in the validator set, need only verify the +⅔ PreCommits in the latest block.
-The need to sync all block headers is eliminated as the existence of an alternative chain (a fork) means ⅓+ of bonded stake can be slashed (in proof-of-stake).
+The need to sync all block headers is eliminated in proof-of-stake as the existence of an alternative chain (a fork) means ⅓+ of bonded stake can be slashed.
 Of course, since slashing requires that _someone_ detects the fork, it would be prudent for light clients, or at least those that are able, to sync headers, perhaps more slowly, on a risk adjusted basis, where the explicit cost of a fork can be easily calculated at ⅓+ of the bonded stake.